bchcohenlab/academic-kickstart/content/authors/meera-basu/_index.md

 -
 ---

 Meera is a neurology resident at Boston Children's Hospital.
-She earned her MD from University of Cincinnati College of Medicine and completed pediatrics residency training through the Boston Combined Residency Program at Boston Children's Hospital and Boston Medical Center.
+She earned her MD from the University of Cincinnati College of Medicine and completed pediatrics residency training through the Boston Combined Residency Program at Boston Children's Hospital and Boston Medical Center.